maxim-ai/Maze-Game/README.md

 # Maze Game

-Hello,  welcome to Maze Game.
+Hello,  welcome to the Maze Game.

+This project implements a complete maze game from scratch.\
 The project consists of three parts: A,B,C.

 ### Part A